 Select your server type, if you don’t know then select cPanel as default, then click the Download Certificate button for Private key, CSR, and Certificate file.

 Now, after downloading the certificate bundle you need to open your Web hosting dashboard and find SSL/TLS for installation of the SSL certificate.

 After opening the SSL/TLS section you would see the three empty boxes, you need to insert the downloaded file’s data here as you can see in the image below.

 So, how to get the data?
-When you download the Certificate bundle in ZIP format, first of all, you need to extract the file, then you will get three .crt file.
+When you download the Certificate bundle in ZIP format, first of all, you need to extract the file, then you will get three .crt files.
 Now you should open these files one-by-one in any text editor software (ex.
-Notepad++) and copy the data and paste it the empty boxes.
+Notepad++) and copy the data and paste it into the empty boxes.

 Note: - Please insert Key file data in Private Key box, and CSR data in CSR box, and the Certificate or CA data in Certificate box.